simelo/hardware-wallet-js/README.md

 - [Sign transaction](DOCUMENTATION.md#devSkycoinTransactionSign) represented by `TXN3_JSON` for inputs owned by Skywallet (i.e. `WALLET1`)
   * Set message `nbIn` to the
   * Set message `nbOut` to the length of transaction `outputs` array
-  * For each hash in transaction `inputs` array there should be an item in messsage `inputs` array with:
+  * For each object in transaction `inputs` array there should be an item in messsage `inputs` array with:
-    - `hashIn` field set to the very same value
+    - `hashIn` field set to the value bound to object's `uxid` key
     - address index as follows
       * not set if input `address` is `ADDRESS4`
       * `0` if input `address` is `ADDRESS1`
       * `1` if input `address` is `ADDRESS2`
   * For each source item in transaction `outputs` array there should be an item in messsage `outputs` array with fields set as follows:
-    - `address` : source item's `dst`
+    - `address` : source item's `address`
     - `coin` : source item's `coins * 1000000`
     - `hour` : source item's `hours`
     - `address_index` set to 2 (since destination address is `ADDRESS3`)
-- Check that signatures array includes an entry for every input except the one associated to `ADDRESS4`
+- Check that signatures array includes one entry for every input except the one associated to `ADDRESS4`, which should be an empty string
 - [Recover seed](DOCUMENTATION.md#devRecoveryDevice) `SEED2` in Skywallet device (`dry-run=false`).
 - [Sign transaction](DOCUMENTATION.md#devSkycoinTransactionSign) represented by `TXN3_JSON` for inputs owned by Skywallet (i.e. `WALLET2`)
   * Set message `nbIn` to the length of transaction `inputs` array
   * Set message `nbOut` to the length of transaction `outputs` array
   * For each hash in transaction `inputs` array there should be an item in messsage `inputs` array with:
-    - `hashIn` field set to the very same value
+    - `hashIn` field set to the value bound to object's `uxid` key
     - address index as follows
       * not set if input `address` is `ADDRESS1`
       * not set if input `address` is `ADDRESS2`